mviereck/x11docker/README.md

    Compare: [SELinux and Docker: allow access to X unix socket in /tmp/.X11-unix](https://unix.stackexchange.com/questions/386767/selinux-and-docker-allow-access-to-x-unix-socket-in-tmp-x11-unix)
  - User namespace remapping is disabled to allow options `--home` and `--homedir` without file ownership issues.
 (Though, this is less an issue because x11docker already avoids root in container).
    Exception: User namespace remapping is not disabled for `--user=RETAIN`.
  - x11docker provides several different X server options.
-Each X server involved might have its individual vulnerabilities. x11docker only covers well-known X security leaks that result from X11 protocol.
+Each X server involved might have its individual vulnerabilities. x11docker only covers well-known X security leaks that result from X11 protocol design.

 ### Options degrading container isolation
 x11docker shows warning messages in terminal if chosen options degrade container isolation.
 Note that x11docker does not check custom `DOCKER_RUN_OPTIONS`.